Frequently Asked Questions

 Student Financial Services uses the same financial aid formula for Davis Scholars as they use for traditional-age students.
 Wellesley is widely recognized as one of the top 10 colleges in the country for students graduating with the least amount of debt.
 Loans are eliminated for students with the greatest need.
 It is not all that uncommon for students to find that the cost of attending Wellesley is less than the cost to attend their in-state institutions.
 We recognize that a Davis Scholar’s financial position is often unique and after you read more about financial aid at Wellesley, we encourage you to contact Student Financial Services if you have additional questions.

 While every Davis Scholar has a unique story, what they all share is an eagerness to engage in Wellesley’s vibrant academic community.
 Students who are successful in the Davis applicant pool typically have completed some recent coursework at a community college.
 Prior to graduation from Wellesley, the College requires that all students satisfy distribution requirements, including work in English and writing, mathematics, the sciences, social science, and foreign language.
-When reading an application, the Board of Admission must feel confident the application contains evidence that a potential Davis Scholar can be successful in these fields.
+When reading an application, the Office of Admission must feel confident the application contains evidence that a potential Davis Scholar can be successful in these fields.
 Read advice from the dean for more information about preparing to successfully transfer credit to Wellesley.

 See Transfer Dates and Deadlines for fall entrance information.
-(We do not admit Davis Scholars for spring entrance.)

 To apply to Wellesley as a Davis Degree Program candidate, you must complete and submit the online Common Application for Transfer Candidates.
 It’s free to do so.
 Please be sure to identify yourself as a transfer applicant when you register for your Common Application account.
 Follow these step-by-step application instructions for Davis Degree applicants.